 People kinda tease me because I keep my desk at work fairly clear.
 I actively remove everything from it.
 I’ve removed my lamp.
 I’ve put all my old desk toys in a box under the desk.
 I put my phone under the desk and forwarded my calls to my cell.
 I’m considering drilling a hole or two in the desk so that most of the cords can be invisible and just come out where they’re needed.
-I don’t have much in my backpack.
+And it goes even deeper: I don’t have much in my backpack.
 My car is usually empty.

 But these are just surface-level symptoms of a larger mindset.
 The real question is why.
 It’s given me so much joy, I want to share it.
 So, why do I do this?

 What I’ve found is that as you approach nothingness, the only thing left you have is the work you’re doing.
 You’re there to do the work.
 So do the work.
 If there’s something else for you to do, something else to look at, something to be distracted by instead of doing the work, get rid of it.
 Do the work.

 The more work I do, the more I find that this principle of ruthlessly removing the extraneous is really central to excellent creation.
 It echoes what I wrote years ago here and I’m shocked to find I don’t back away from that nothingness these days.
 I go forward, closer and closer to it.
 It’s beautiful.